 After hitting the trails or enjoying the park, explore our downtown area!
-Some of our favorite places to go are Electric Brewing Supply, Mageia Minerals, and Sew Crazy.
-Pick up some tasty treats downtown at Treats!
-Our sit down for a delicious meal at the Iron Horse located south of Chassell.
-For a quiet and relaxing over-night visit, rend a cabin on the lake, or stay at the Hamar House B&B. More Chassell businesses are listed on the Chassell Businesses page.
+Some of our favorite places to go are Chassell General Store, DP Construction, Electric Brewing Supply, Keweenaw Kountry Store, Chassell VFW, and Sew Crazy.
+For a quiet and relaxing over-night visit, rent a cabin on the lake.
+More Chassell businesses are listed on the Chassell Businesses page.

 Don’t forget to visit the museum in Chassell Heritage Center and Historical Society.
 Observe exhibits like “Finnish Families”, “Chassell Township Timeline”, and “The Friends of Fashion”.
 In the summer months the Heritage Center runs musical programs and events.

 Don’t miss Chassell in July, when we host our annual Strawberry Festival in Centennial Park!
-During the three-day festival, the township sells scrumptious strawberry shortcake, and later, you can attend the Fish Boil in the pavilion.
-Our local “crafters” are featured at craft show, which runs all three days of the festival.
-The Friday of Strawberry Festival is the Strawberry Queen competition.
-The next morning, our crowned queen is featured the parade in downtown Chassell.
+During the two-day festival, the Chassell Lions sells scrumptious strawberry shortcake, and later, you can attend the Fish Boil in the pavilion.
+Our local “crafters” are featured at a craft show, which runs all two days of the festival.
+Friday of Strawberry Festival features the Strawberry Queen competition.
+The next morning, our crowned queen is featured in the parade.